-There were things the disciples simply could not have understood until later when the Spirit was given.
-They had many things to learn, and the Holy Spirit would guide them.
-There were also things they had to unlearn; such as Jewish traditions and laws.
+There were things the disciples simply could not understand, until later, when the Spirit was given.
+They had many things to learn, and, at that time, the Holy Spirit would guide them.

 Verse 13: "When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come."

-Earlier Jesus promised the disciples that the Spirit would remind them of His teachings, and here he promises them that the Spirit will guide them into further truth.
-It is generally taught that both promises were fulfilled with the writing of the New Testament.
+Earlier Jesus promised the disciples that the Spirit would remind them of His teachings, and here, that the Spirit would guide them into further truth.
+It is generally taught that both of these promises were fulfilled in the Apostle's writings of the New Testament.

-It is important to remember that Jesus was speaking to the Apostles/disciples and promised to REMIND THEM of His teachings, and that the Spirit would guide THEM into further truth, which He did.
+It is important to remember that Jesus, speaking to the disciples, promised to, "remind them" of His teachings, and that the Spirit would "guide them" into further truth, which He did.

-Some have made the mistake of thinking this scripture was for all believers which has led to new 'so called' scripture being written even by followers in our day.
+Some have made the mistake of thinking this scripture was for all Believers.
+This has led to new, 'so called' scripture being written, even by Followers in our day.
 This is incorrect!
-The bible has been written and is complete (finished).
+The Bible has been written and is complete, (finished).
 Scripture cannot be added to or taken from.
 (Rev 22:18-19)

-The Holy Spirit works in all areas of the Christian's life, but in so far as the scriptures are concerned, His work is to grant believers the proper and correct understanding of the Scriptures as written.
+The Holy Spirit works in all areas of the Christian's life.
+The work of the Holy Spirit, is to grant Believers the proper and correct understanding of the Scriptures, as written.

-"He, will not speak on His own:" - The Holy Spirit is not independent of the Father and the Son, He is a third part of the "Trinity" and so is one with them.
 His place is to speak only what He hears.
-He draws from and conveys in the authority of Christ and glorifies Christ in all that He does.
-He never exalts Himself, but continually glorifies Christ who glorifies the Father.
+He draws from, and conveys in the authority of Christ.
+He glorifies Christ in all that He does.
+He never exalts Himself, but continually glorifies Christ, who glorifies the Father.

 Verse 14-15: "He will glorify me, for he will take what is mine and declare it to you.
 15 All that the Father has is mine; therefore I said that he will take what is mine and declare it to you.

-The Holy Spirit draws from and conveys in the authority of Christ, and glorifies Christ in all that He does.
-He never exalts Himself, but continually glorifies Christ who glorifies the Father.
-Through the Spirit the believers relationship with Jesus can be the same and no less intimate than the disciples in the days before the cross.
-(Greg S. Keener "Bible Background Commentary")
+Through the Spirit, the Believers relationship with Jesus can be the same, and no less intimate than the disciples in the days before the cross.
+(Greg S. Keener, "Bible Background Commentary")